mkpoli/tyler/README.md

 #### Check

-Check if the package manifest (`typetst.toml`) is valid and required properties / files e   :
+Check if the package manifest (`typst.toml`) is valid and required properties / files e   :

 ```
 tyler check